Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Results

 \section{Results}

-We examined inference with CNF and PF for stochastic epidemic models through a sequence of in silico experiments on synthetic data, following the workflow in \autoref{fig:schematic_models}(c).
-We begin with the standard SIR model (\autoref{subsec: sir_model}) using a synthetic prior to validate both methods.
-We then turn to the two-variant SEIR model (\autoref{subsec: seir_model}) with literature-informed priors~\citep{mcaloon2020incubation, fang2020comparisons}, designed to probe the influence of parameter non-identifiability (\autoref{subsec: nonident}).
+We examined inference with CNF and PF for stochastic epidemic models through a sequence of in-silico experiments on synthetic data, following the workflow in \autoref{Fig1}(d).
+To assess the performance of both inference methods against a baseline posterior distribution, we use the standard SIS (\autoref{subsec: sis_model}) and SIR (\autoref{subsec: sir_model}) model with a synthetic prior.
+The baseline posterior was computed on a finely discretized version of the SDE using a state-of-the-art Hamiltonian Monte Carlo sampler~\cite{hoffman2014no}(Details in Supplementary Information ~\nameref{supp:file1}).
+We then turn to the complex two-variant SEIR model (\autoref{subsec: seir_model}) with literature-informed priors~\cite{mcaloon2020incubation, fang2020comparisons}, designed to probe the influence of parameter non-identifiability.
+For this model the computation of a reference posterior is not possible and we examine inference quality in terms of data fit and assess the differences of both methods.
 Within the two-variant SEIR setting, we additionally study the effects of data sparsity and timing mismatch and investigate a reparametrization aimed at reducing non-identifiability.
-For completeness, \autoref{tab:experiments} summarizes all settings and variations.
-Finally, we apply both approaches to longitudinal data from Ethiopia~\citep{ethiopian_data} to assess performance under realistic conditions (\autoref{subsec:results_ethiopia}).
-Additional configurations and results are provided in the Supplement (Supplementary Tables~\ref{suppl figure: supp result 1}–\ref{suppl figure: supp result 16}).
+Finally, we apply both approaches to longitudinal data from Ethiopia~\cite{ethiopian_data} to assess performance under realistic conditions.
+Evaluation metrics and synthetic dataset generation together with model setups are described in detail in Supplementary Information~\nameref{supp:file1}.